vygr/ChrysaLisp/docs/MACROS.md

 ```

 This macro will substitute any occurrence of `(ascii-code "X")` with the code
 value of that character.
-When the source code is evaluated it will only be the
+When the source code is evaluated it'll only be the
 code value of "X", it won't be the char string "X".
 You can refer to the code
 of a character in your source without having to know the code value, the macro
 does the work for you.